Funeral details released for 'beautiful angel' Kaylee Black as more than £8K donated in gofundme

-Funeral details released for 'beautiful angel' Kaylee Black as more than £8K donated in gofundme after her 'sudden passing'

-Funeral details have now been released for Kaylee Black by a family member.
+News of last nights match came after funeral details were released for Kaylee Black by a family member.

 A social media post - on the Remembering Kaylee Black Facebook page – says that “our princess will be laid to rest on Tuesday 9th May.